 Newman has an established reputation for producing high quality teachers, who understand the needs of the children they teach, and develop creative and effective practice.
-Newman offers a range of teacher training courses at early years, primary and secondary level through our undergraduate, postgraduate and school direct programmes.
+Newman offers a range of teacher training degree courses at early years, primary and secondary level through to our postgraduate and school direct programmes.

 - Secondary Computer Science and ICT

 - Secondary Mathematics

 - Secondary Religious Education

 - Secondary Science with Chemistry

 All PGCE routes at Newman will provide two opportunities: